-DTC will act as securities depository for the Bonds (the "Securities").
-The Securities will be issued as fully-registered securities registered in the name of Cede & Co.
+DTC will act as securities depository for the Bonds.
+The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered bond certificate for each maturity will be issued for the Securities, in the aggregate principal amount of such maturity, and will be deposited with DTC.
+One fully-registered bond certificate for each maturity will be issued for the Bonds, in the aggregate principal amount of such maturity, and will be deposited with DTC.